claykom/ahkmaster/README.md

 # AutoHotkey Master Controller

 > **💡 Sample Project**: This is a demonstration project designed to provide inspiration and architectural ideas for managing multiple AutoHotkey scripts through a centralized master controller.
 Use it as a reference implementation, learning tool, or starting point for your own automation workflows.
 The patterns and techniques shown here can be adapted and extended to fit your specific needs.
+>
+> Preface: I'm newer to AutoHotkey and I know things can probably be done a better way — I'm dedicated to exploring improvements and learning better approaches as I go.

 A centralized control system for managing multiple AutoHotkey v2 automation scripts with a unified GUI, notification system, and coordinated lifecycle management.